feltus/introduction_linux/README.md

 cat first10lines.txt last10lines.txt > 20linesofDNA.txt
 ```

+# Download a file from Palmetto to your local computer.
-Use the graphical file system to download the '20linesofDNA.txt' file to your local computer from the remote Palmetto2 cluster.
+Use the graphical file system to download the '20linesofDNA.txt' file to your local computer from the Palmetto cluster.

+# Part 4: Dig Deeper with AI
 Here is a generative AI prompt to explain the concept of plain text files:

 ```